responsible-ai-collaborative/aiid/README.md

 GATSBY_PRISMIC_REPO_NAME=
 PRISMIC_ACCESS_TOKEN=
 PRISMIC_CUSTOM_TYPES_API_TOKEN=
+IS_EMPTY_ENVIRONMENT=
 ```

 For `GATSBY_PRISMIC_REPO_NAME`, `PRISMIC_ACCESS_TOKEN` and `PRISMIC_CUSTOM_TYPES_API_TOKEN` variables, please [follow prismic setup below](https://github.com/responsible-ai-collaborative/aiid#prismic-setup)

+For complete empty environment (no database data, no Algolia index, no Prismic content), set `IS_EMPTY_ENVIRONMENT=true`.
+This will disable all tests that require data.

 This will give you access to our `staging` environment, so please be sure you are on the `staging` branch.